 nahal joined Watsi on March 5th, 2015.
-Seven years ago, nahal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. nahal's most recent donation traveled 8,800 miles to support Rady, a 58-year-old from Cambodia, to fund ear surgery so he can hear well.
+Seven years ago, nahal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. nahal's most recent donation traveled 1,900 miles to support John, a 6-year-old boy from Haiti, to fund travel and care so he can undergo cardiac surgery.

 nahal has funded healthcare for 92 patients in 12 countries.